 ComeCasero was an online marketplace for homemade food.
 The goal was to contact people who were passionate about cooking with those who wanted to order something to eat.
 It was a healthy and homey alternative to order food.

 I had a problem that I believed many like me shared: I was living alone, working, and getting home late.
 I did not have the time or will to do the shopping and cook every day.
-I was tired ofpizza, sushi,andotherdeliveryoptions.It hought that buying a serving of my neighbors´ cooking would be a great solution to my problem, and technology could be the tool that allowed it.
+I was tired of pizza, sushi, and other delivery options.
+I thought that buying a serving of my neighbors' cooking would be a great solution to my problem, and that technology could be the tool to facilitate this transaction

-I needed someone that could be in charge of the operations and recruitment of cooks, and someone that had the technical skills to develop the rst version of the site.
+I needed someone to manage the operations and recruitment of cooks, and someone that had the technical skills to develop the first version of the site.
 I found the former in my boss.
 I offered him the opportunity to be a partner and he accepted.
-For the technical post, I pitched to ve developers and, luckily, the best among them came on board
+For the technical part, I pitched to various developers and, luckily, the best among them came on board

-While working on the rst version, I pitched to 500 Startups and they decided to invest in us.
-We then launched our product in Mexico City, which was a very attractive market because of its size and the paucity of online food markets.
+While working on the first version, I pitched to 500 Startups and they decided to invest in us.
+We then launched our product in Mexico City, which was a very attractive market because of its size and the limited options for online of online food markets.

 We launched and stayed in business for some months.